LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 	- Any entry surrounded by double quotes (e.g. ``"Protected sites"``) will be included in the combined sites table 'as is'.
 So, in the case of this example, each row that is added to the combined sites table from this data layer will have the entry 'Protected sites' in one of the columns.
 This feature is useful in distinguishing which data layer each row in the combined sites table originates from.

 	- If `IncludeDistance`_ is set to ``yes``, the keyword ``Distance`` can be included as a column name.
 The tool will automatically include the calculated distance of each feature to the point of interest in the combined sites table.
+Similarly the keyword 'Radius' can be included if `IncludeRadius`_ is set to ``yes``.
+This will then add the buffer radius that was used for each entry in the table.

 .. note::